545 Canal Bridge

 The boat comes to rest on the wooden tops of the "bostocks", and she is then ready to be worked on.
 Any seepage of water from the planks is pumped out using automatic electric pumps, and the bottom of both docks is clean dry concrete, making a safe and pleasant working environment.

-Both docks are covered, but have ample natural light, with open sides allowing good ventilation.
-Wind-breaker sheeting can be erected to protect from adverse weather and dust.
-240v and 110v electricity is supplied, and we have a 15KW solar array on the roof which provides all the power during the day (but don't worry - the grid provides 24hr cover for after sundown!).
+All three docks are full covered, enclosed on 3 sides and fully lit with ample 230V and 110V power available.
+We have a 15KW solar array on the roof which provides some of the power during the day (but don't worry - the grid provides 24hr cover for after sundown!).

-The original dock, known as the old wide dock was built in the late 1970's, bit more than 20 years ago, originally as a boat house.
+The original dock, known as the old wide dock was built in the late 1970's, originally as a boat house.
 It is the wider of the 2 docks.
 The "new" dock was purpose built in 2012, and is designed for narrow boat use.
 It is deeper, and the clearance underneath the boats allows easy access for base-plate inspection and work.

 Usually only one boat is in each dock at a time, but occasionally 2 narrow boats can be put in the wide dock when it is used as a wet dock, or 2 shorter boats (total length 70' or less) can share a dock.